bradeneast/coarse/README.md

 Coarse also give its buttons accessible titles, and carousels are moved using a 3D transform for smooth performance.

+While some carousel libraries are extremely robust, they can weigh a lot - some even 60kb+!
+Coarse is ~1kb minfied and gzipped.

 ## Usage
 To make a carousel, you need 2 things:
 1. An HTML element (the carousel)